Q: How Can I Support The SuperFeast Podcast?

 And that's why it's not organic because that oak wasn't confinely created on a farm, it's a wild oak.
 And so that can't be controlled, it can't be organic therefore.
 And I don't want organic if I have to like detour from ... if I have to go away from that philosophy of like as much wild energy as possible and using that kind of intention.
 When I have to give this to people who are ...
 I'm giving this to my mom, that's why I got lion's mane in the first place because after my mom had an aneurysm, I wanted her on that to prevent anything from happening again and making sure her healing was incredible.

 And there were thousands of people in similar positions or just like students who need their brains to be on, myself, my family that need these things to work and be as potent as possible.
 And I'm not just looking at chemically getting that person a hit so that they enjoy, they get some gains out of that lion's mane because they're into bio-hacking or just gets them through their studies.
-I've got that Daoist longterm mindset that we want this lion's mane in that person's diet or any tonic herbs in general in that person's diet long term.
+I've got that Taoist longterm mindset that we want this lion's mane in that person's diet or any tonic herbs in general in that person's diet long term.
 And what we're hoping over years and decades is that's going to nourish the whole brain stem nervous system, gray matter, white matter, and help prevent anything from happening as much as possible and help potentiate that person; get that person to optimal, so that life is just absolutely awesome.

-And therefore that's why I source Di Dao and we use that style of semi wild crafting farming for lion's mane and the other herbs that gets as close to that wilderness as possible.
+And therefore that's why I source Di Tao and we use that style of semi wild crafting farming for lion's mane and the other herbs that gets as close to that wilderness as possible.
 And so that lion's mane is growing in bags, partnering, the lion's mane like in the wild.
 Lion's mane is going to be growing in pairs.
 And the farmer there, who's been doing it for a long time as well, was telling me that when you go out into the wild and he goes out into the wild every year to collect new wild spores, to find lion's mane, he was like very adamant that there's not enough lion's mane in the wild anymore.
 It's getting rarer, and so that's not a sustainable wild harvesting industry.
 But he goes out and finds the spores because he doesn't want to just keep on using solely pores from the crop, although he uses them as well.

 He selects like what was the strongest mushroom, the most robust mushroom, that one that is just dripping in potentiation, we'll use that.
 But he also wants to keep the wild spores in circulation so that it stays connected to its wild roots.
 But in wild, you go and source Lion's mane it's going to be, you see one, you know there's gonna be another nearby.
 So it's companion growing.
 And so the positioning of the bags when there's growing, he's companion growing them.
 So they're looking at looking at each other.
 And they've got back to back as well.
 And so it looks like it just makes sense in terms of growing them that way.
 But he's like, "Nah, they like looking at each other."
 And so they're especially more like bang, we pair them up.
-And so that kind of intention, that's what's going into creating Di Dao product like that lion's mane, like that Chaga that I was talking about.
+And so that kind of intention, that's what's going into creating Di Tao product like that lion's mane, like that Chaga that I was talking about.

 And so I'm getting completely ...
 I'm like absolutely nerding out on it over here because it's hard to communicate at times that the amount of times I've had people tell me to go organic because dude, people will not understand China.
 People will write you off, people will say, "China, no way."
 And they will write you off.
 And I'm like, "Yeah, but I need to sleep at night.
 I need to take these herbs."
 And so people don't get that, and so people will tell me, "Go organic, go organic, get that little sticker, so you can put that on your product and you can sell more product."
 And I say, "Yeah, cool.
 No thanks.
 I'm not going to go down that route.
-I'm going to go down the route of sticking to my values and sourcing Di Dao and being finger on the pulse involved in the farming process, involved in the growing process, understanding it ongoingly for the life of the company."
+I'm going to go down the route of sticking to my values and sourcing Di Tao and being finger on the pulse involved in the farming process, involved in the growing process, understanding it ongoingly for the life of the company."

 That flies in the face of getting down, compromising the values, getting more into like what's a scalable business that I'm going to be able to sell?
 All right, because of that, I'm going to grow on grain.
 It's easy.
 There's a lot of grain grown mushrooms coming out of Australia right now.
 And I like the fact that we're growing lion's mane in Australia.
 I like going and sourcing the lion's Mane here and there from Australia and frying it up a little bit.
 But growing on grain, for me, it's just a no, no. Okay.
 So I won't be partaking in that.
 I've bought my own bags of a cereal like rice and oats and grain and then it's got the domesticated mushroom plug, you don't know what the source of that that mushroom is.
 It's probably not going to be a wild herb.